osmphp-archived/framework-docs/databases/01-migrations.md

 To avoid this king of problems, stick to using one 3 APIs listed above.
 These APIs are stable and even if they change in future there will be a clear procedure on how to migrate previously created tables to the updated structure.

-## Migration Naming Convention
+## Migration Naming Conventions

-Once a migration is released, don't rename or delete it (see previous part).

-However, if you rename a migration while in development, do rename both the migration file and the migration class.
+If you rename a migration while in development, do rename both the migration file and the migration class.
 If for example new migration name is `02_some_table.php`, the class name should be `SomeTable`.